ayush-suman/unwired/README.md

-# spider
+# unwired

-Spider is a client library for handling (authenticated) multi-threaded disposable network calls,  data parsing and authentication in applications.
+Unwired is a client library for handling (authenticated) multi-threaded disposable network calls,  data parsing and authentication in applications.

 ## Getting Started